cryptolok/MorphAES/README.md

 At the publication date, the executable was detected as a shellcode only by 2 out of 53 antiviruses (AVG and Ikarus) on [virustotal](https://virustotal.com/en/file/05491801b765bb080bf0f20e5fc17e2b187a521a781dd0dbb47e19f1e6fc0a98/analysis/1468267426/), but now, it just fails to analyze.

-[malwr's](https://malwr.com/analysis/MTM4NDhkZmI2ZTZlNDNkMzkyZjRmZGY3ZWU0ZWEwMTQ/) and [cuckoo2](https://linux.huntingmalware.com/analysis/927/summary/) doesn't see anything suspicious.
+[malwr](https://malwr.com/analysis/MTM4NDhkZmI2ZTZlNDNkMzkyZjRmZGY3ZWU0ZWEwMTQ/) and [cuckoo2](https://linux.huntingmalware.com/analysis/927/summary/) don't see anything suspicious.

 On the reverser's perspective, IDA won't see anything either.